uikit/uikit-site/docs/pages/sass.md

 $global-link-color: #DA7D02;
 ```

 The compiled CSS will then have your custom value.
+But not only has the global link color changed.
+Many components make use of the `@global-*` variables to infer their own colors, and just adapt them slightly.
+That way you can rapidly create a theme by just changing some global variables.

 ### Use hooks